-As the Foundation commits to renewed interest in this area, we shift our focus from understanding how and under what conditions research is used to understanding how to create those conditions.
+To that end, we are shifting our focus from understanding how and under what conditions research is used to understanding how to create those conditions.
 This shift is significant in three ways.